UK shilling

 nearly 64 years, until topped by Elizabeth II in 2015.

 Victoria married Albert in 1840.
-The pair had 9 children,
+The pair had 9

-Victoria entered a protracted period of mourning
+protracted period of mourning following Albert's

-following Albert's death in 1861, lasting many years.
+death in 1861, lasting many years.

 12 pennies = 1 shilling = 1/20 of a pound